Robert Sumner: Ministry

 He was pastor of a number of Baptist churches in Illinois, California, Texas and Ohio.
 In 1959, he created the non-profit Sumner Evangelistic Foundation.
 In 1965, he was on the Council of 14 (now Council of 18) of the General Association of Regular Baptist Churches, and he changed the name of his foundation to Regular Baptist Evangelism.
 In May, 1966, this group launched a newsletter called The Regular Baptist Evangelist, which 9 months later became just The Biblical Evangelist.
 He has also attended many Christian conferences and lectures.
 In November, 1980, The Biblical Evangelist stopped publication and Sumner became Managing Editor of a Christian newspaper of (which he had served previously starting in 1954), The Sword of the Lord, which was published by John R. Rice.

 In 1982, Sumner left The Sword after a dispute with the editor that was mediated by Jack Hyles.
 After the ordeal, Sumner complained that he was left "without an editorial voice", so he restarted The Biblical Evangelist by sending letters to former subscribers asking them to resubscribe.
 Sumner continued as editor of the Biblical Evangelist until 2016, publishing the last edition only two months before he died.

 Hyles exposé

 In 1989, Sumner received some attention for criticizing Jack Hyles when he wrote a story in The Biblical Evangelist, titled "The Saddest Story I've Ever Told".
 The article accused Hyles of sexual scandals, financial misappropriation and doctrinal errors.
-These charges were denied by Hyles who deemed them "lies".
-Hyles' daughter, Linda [Hyles] Murphrey, confirmed in 2012 the truth of charges against her father, and that she considered her father the leader of a "cult."
-She speaks of this in a TEDx Talk.
+These charges were denied by Hyles who deemed them to be lies.
+However, in 2012 Hyles's daughter, Linda [Hyles] Murphrey, claimed the charges against her father were true, and that she considered her father the leader of a cult.